Feyerabend/cc/ch05/addition/language/LINGUISTICS.md

 Much of this was developed in and central to the AI field of the time.
 This also mirrored analytic philosophy: Machines enforced logical clarity, dissolving ambiguities through formal rules.

+[^joke]: The famous and somewhat apocryphal anecdote from the early days of machine translation that illustrates the challenges of ambiguity in language processing.
+A biblical quote from Matthew 26:41 reads: "The spirit is willing, but the flesh is weak."
+In the story, this English sentence was fed into an early computer system for translation into Russian, and then translated back into English.
+The result came out garbled as something like "The vodka is good, but the meat is rotten"..

 #### Statistical Shift (1980s-2000s)